kernelwernel/VMAware/docs/documentation.md

      * Keep in mind that this could take a performance hit.
      */
     bool is_vm4 = VM::detect(VM::ALL | VM::NO_MEMO);

+    /**
+     * If you want to treat any technique that was detected as positive,
+     * you can enable the VM::EXTREME flag which will return true if any
+     * technique has detected a hit despite the certainty score.
+This is
+     * not recommended for obvious reasons.
+     */
+    bool is_vm5 = VM::detect(VM::EXTREME);
 }
 ```

 <br>

 # `VM::brand()`
 This will essentially return the VM brand as a `std::string`.
-The brand string return values are:
+The exact possible brand string return values are:
 - `VMware`
 - `VirtualBox`
 - `KVM`